-Alt Key (left): [Meta, Compose, Funct, Scroll-Lock, Alt Key]
+Alt Key (left): [Meta, Legend, Funct, Scroll-Lock, Alt Key]

 Select the way in which the left ALT key behaves.
+In ANSI emulations, Compose is available as a selection instead of Legend.
 The Alt Key selection refers to the right Alt key.

 - Meta sets the most significant bit for the next character and allows 8-bit data to be generated from the keyboard. - Compose precedes sequences of keys to create a character that is not on the keyboard but is available in the active character set. - Scroll Lock causes the Alt key to function as the Scroll Lock key, and is a toggle to hold/free data on the screen.
-It requires the use of flow control for the host port Rcv Prtcl. - Funct causes the Alt key to function as the Funct key on an ASCII keyboard. - Alt Key causes the left Alt key to behave identically to the right Alt key.
+It requires the use of flow control for the host port "Rcv Prtcl". - Funct causes the Alt key to function as the Funct key on an ASCII keyboard. - Alt Key causes the left Alt key to behave identically to the right Alt key.